Nafis28/termjumper/README.md

 ![image](https://github.com/Nafis28/termjumper/assets/30291815/fbbb4e2b-669c-4298-9b73-be459a63a8e9)

-Project was done in Master of Computer Science.
+Project was done in Master of Computer Science - Monash University (Melbourne)

 -Java programming